amirakbarnejad/amirakbarnejad.github.io/index.md

 I'm interested in machine learning, computer vision, and image processing.
 I'm currently a PhD student at University of Alberta.
 I'm supervised by
-[professor Ray](https://webdocs.cs.ualberta.ca/~nray1/index.html) from Computing Science department and professor Gilbert Bigras from cross-cancer institue (CCI) and UofA department of Pathology.
+professor [Nilanjan Ray](https://webdocs.cs.ualberta.ca/~nray1/index.html) from Computing Science department and professor Gilbert Bigras from cross-cancer institue (CCI) and UofA department of Pathology.

 # Research